Skip to content

 Entry and Exit Book from St-Johanees Stift Niedermarsberg

 Kätchen’s physical and mental health went up and down during her time in the sanatorium, as the family had learned from the medical history record in her file.
-According to the record, she was not homesick and liked to be in the Sanatorium.
-However, contact with her was almost impossible when she first arrived.
-This positive behavioral development continued.
 An entry from April 21, 1926, stated, “Makes an extraordinarily pleased and happy impression, quite lively, is also becoming more confident in her movements.
 Speaks more, shows quite good appetite.
 Has been keeping herself clean lately.”
-But on the first of January 1927 an entry stated, “Goes back mentally.
-No progress, still not reporting her needs.”
-And on May 20, 1927: “Lives dully.
+However, on the first of January 1927, an entry stated, “Goes back mentally.
+No progress, still not reporting her needs” and on May 20, 1927, “Lives dully.
 Hardly speaks at all.
 Smiles stupidly when spoken to.
 Occasionally unclean.”

 1925 Entries from the Medical Record at St-Johannes Stift Niedermarsberg